oasis-tcs/odata-csdl-schemas/examples/counterexamples/README.md

-Every CSDL file in this folder represents a test case where schema validation that is meant to fail at a certain line and column because a certain XML schema rule is violated.
+Every CSDL XML file in this folder represents a test case where XML schema validation is meant to fail at a certain line and column because a certain XML schema rule is violated.

 Per CSDL file there must be three entries in the [`test.properties`](test.properties) file:
 ```